Voting & Voter Services

 Election Day Voting

 On Election Day, voters must vote at their precinct’s voting location.
-Use the Village’s Know Your Neighborhood Tool to find your precinct.
+Visit Cook County’s website to find your precinct.
 Simply type your address in the search bar to get your precinct information.

 Election Day Results